 USATF certified and is a Boston Qualifying event.

 It’s not often you get to enjoy the entire grounds of the infamous Biltmore Estate, America’s largest backyard.
-The Asheville Marathon is special and has gained international attention due to
+The Asheville Marathon is special and has gained international attention due to its location inside the Biltmore.
+This year will mark the 8th year of this special, scenic event.

 While this is a big race, the limit is 1,525 runners per day for their respective races.
 This is one you want to get your tickets for early.
-There is no course preview or opportunities to run this course until race day, which make it all the more unique.
+There is no course preview or opportunities to run this course until race day, which makes it all the more unique.
 You will have full access to the gardens, hardwood forests, meadows, and spectacular views of the estate along your way.

 Smaller and Club Races